-It can also be referred to as impaired risk.
+It is also known as diminished risk.

-A number of premium rates are established for varying ages and policy types based on the number of deaths per thousand that will increase with age for varying cases.
-The additional rate will vary from company to company and from risk to risk.
-The rate may be 125 percent to 500 percent of the standard premium rate.
+A number of premium rates are established for various ages and policy types based on the number of deaths per thousand, which increases with age in different cases.
+The additional rate will differ from one company to the next and from one risk to the next.
+The rate can range between 125 and 500 percent of the standard premium rate.

 Permanent Flat Extra Premiums